Newsman: The Life of Ron Carr

 I have dreaded writing this since I learned of his diagnosis back in March, I didn’t think it would be so soon.
+Early on I went to visit him and when I was leaving I asked him if he needed anything, “Just more time son.”
 The death of a parent looms over all of our lives like a sword of Damocles until one day, without warning, it falls.
 I’ve been possessed by a general what-does-it-all-mean feeling, and consumed with the study of religion and death for half my life, I think maybe in preparation for this moment.
 None of it did any good.
 Grief is a wrecking ball that tears down every façade of courage and strength you’ve spent your life so painstakingly erecting.
 I find myself like a blank slate, a scared broken-hearted little boy.

 I am grateful for the time I had, however punctuated it may have been, to have lived on the same earth as Ron Carr, to be his son, and even to experience his death.
 I’ve been reading a lot, seeking out stories of loss, trying to understand and distill my feelings.
 I read an interview with Stephen Colbert, who in the loss of his father & brother to a plane crash when he was just 11, discovered a gratitude that took until adulthood to understand.
 “I love the thing that I most wish had not happened” he says.
 The interviewer asked him to elaborate: